rahrajlat/astro-airflow-hackathon/README.md

   standby while Airflow rejects an already-resolved response.
 - **Fullscreen and responsive layouts** make the same native plugin usable on the Raspberry Pi touchscreen and a normal browser during development.

-## Why the console matters

-This is not a second control path.
-The console is a purpose-built client for an Airflow decision that already exists.
-AI cannot click it, the touchscreen cannot bypass it, and the rover bridge never treats it as a motor controller.
-A person reviews the evidence; Airflow records the response; only the selected downstream task can cause the physical action.
-The screen makes that safety boundary visible and tangible during the demo.

 ---